top of page

 Eosinophilia

-• May be detected in blood and organs.
+• Elevated levels of eosinophils (a type of white blood cells) may be detected in blood and organs.
 It is transient during the course of illness and may be undetectable up to 50% of the time.
+Eosinophilia is not necessary to make a diagnosis of DRESS.

 • Elevated triglycerides